mitsuba-renderer/drjit/docs/struct.rst

    - instantiating other custom types (``SomeOtherStruct<Float>``) following the same pattern.

-2. The :c:macro:`ENOKI_STRUCT` declaration at the end informs Enoki about the data structure's fields.
+2. The :c:macro:`DRJIT_STRUCT` declaration at the end informs Dr.Jit about the data structure's fields.

 Benefits